-Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the rack will cause the system cabinet to tip over.
+Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the cabinet may cause the system cabinet to tip over.

-- 4. Remove power to the system by performing one of the following tasks: - If you have a Sun Fire V1280 system, remove the four input power cables, AC0 through AC4 (FIGURE 1-3). - If you have a Netra 1280 system, open the external circuit breaker, which should have been set up for each external power source at installation. - 5.
+- 4. Remove the four input power cables, AC0 through AC4 (FIGURE 1-3 and TABLE 1-1). - 5.
 If you are going to remove PCI cards (removing and replacing the power distribution board does not require removing PCI cards), do the following: - a.
 Prepare an ESD safe work surface for the PCI cards you are going to remove. - b.
 Remove all I/O cables and label them.
 Label all PCI cables that are attached to the IB_SSC assembly at the rear of the system. - 6.
 Slide the system out of the system cabinet until the locking latches click.
 See Section 3.1, "Sliding the System Out of the System Cabinet" on page 3-1. - 7.
-Attach a wrist strap or foot strap.
+Attach a wrist strap.
 Place a grounded ESD mat close to the system.
-See Section 2.7, "Antistatic Precautions" on page 2-7. - 8.
-At the top of the system, open the media bay cover (FIGURE 8-2).
+See Section 2.8, "Antistatic Precautions" on page 2-6. - 8.
+At the top of the system, open the media bay cover (FIGURE 10-2).

-FIGURE 8-2 Opening the Media Bay Cover-System Top View
+FIGURE 10-2 Opening the Media Bay Cover-System Top View

-9. Disconnect the I/O cables from the IB_SSC assembly to the removable media modules (FIGURE 8-3).
+9. Disconnect the I/O cables from the IB_SSC assembly to the removable media modules (FIGURE 10-3).
 Secure the cables out of the way.